aragon/client/docs/CONSOLE.md

 methodName(argument1, argument2...)
 ```

 After this is done, you can hit the `enter` key, or click the enter button.
-This will execute the command, and will open the Menu Panel for signing, or, if you do not have enough permissions to execute the command, display an error.
+This will execute the command, and will open the Signer Panel, or, if you do not have enough permissions to execute the command, display an error.
 Here's a full example of a command with `exec`:

 ```
 exec/0x104ad299ed53c9f76e4e653d634fbfb038a98a3d/mint(0x5790dB5E4D9e868BB86F5280926b9838758234DD, 1000000000000000000)